 How many times would Line 2 be executed?
-The answer is-"we don't know" (in fact, the line may be executed an infinite number of times)!
-Every time the above "algorithm" is executed, it may produce a new sequence of atomic operations.
+The answer is "we don't know"!
+Every time the above is executed, it may produce a new sequence of atomic operations.

 Expected Cost of a Randomized Algorithm

 Let X be a random variable that equals the cost of an algorithm on an input.
 The expected cost of the algorithm on the input is the expectation of X.